-Pullman Spokane TriCities Vancouv Vancouver Online Not at All Somewhat Very Much Not Applicable 1. ailability of faculty for 1 2 3 4 5 N/A 2.
-To what degree did the specialization on meet your individu ıal 1 2 3 4 5 N/A 3.
-To what degree courses/ instruct • fied with the overall quality of 1 2 3 4 5 N/A 4. • were you satisfied y nd faculty in your p with your ability to ir rogram? nteract with 1 2 3 4 5 N/A 5.
-How satisfied w research/ dissen tunities provided you to 1 2 3 4 5 N/A 6.
-To what degree between theory portunities to make co onnections 1 2 3 4 5 N/A 7.
-How well prepa red do you feel to e nter a new career?
+Pul lman Spokane TriCitie TriCities Vanco Online Not at All Somewhat Very Much Not Applicable 1.
+How satisfied were you with the availability of faculty for 1 2 3 4 5 N/A 2.
+To what degree did the specialization meet you ır individual 1 2 3 4 5 N/A 3.
+To what degree have you been satisfied with the courses/ instruction of courses? ne overall quality of 1 2 3 4 5 N/A 4.
+To what degree were you satisfied with your all other students and faculty in your program? pility to interact with 1 2 3 4 5 N/A 5.
+How satisfied were you with opportunities proresearch/ disseminate research? vided you to 1 2 3 4 5 N/A 6.
+To what degree were you given opportunities t between theory and practice? o make connections 1 2 3 4 5 N/A 7.
+How well prepared do you feel to enter a new career?
 1 2 3 4 5 N/A 8.
-Education Offic e of Graduate Educ pport provided by the ation (Pullman camp onal campus in which us) or 1 2 3 4 5 N/A
+How satisfied were you with the support provide Education Office of Graduate Education (Pullar similar support received at the regional campus student? nan campus) or 1 2 3 4 5 N/A